 Legal – Staff attorneys are available to assist domestic violence, sexual assault, stalking and dating violence survivors with civil legal concerns.
 If accepted into the legal program an attorney will be assigned to represent you in your protective order and/or family law case (divorce or paternity action).
 The attorneys also offer advice and guidance and will assist with paperwork even if they are not able to represent you.

 Court advocacy – Court advocates are available to assist domestic violence, sexual assault, stalking and dating violence survivors with filling out the paperwork needed to file a protective order.
 Advocates also offer support during the protective order hearing and extensive safety planning.
-Court advocates located at the Family Safety Center (3010 S. Harvard Ave.) assist with applying for the protective order at that location.
+Court advocates located at the Family Safety Center (600 Civic Center, main level) assist with applying for the protective order at this location.

 Advocates are also available to assist in applying for protective orders at the Tulsa County Courthouse in downtown Tulsa and at the Sapulpa (Creek County) office (121 E. Dewey Ave.)